Meet Dana & Brooks

 God was making beauty from ashes.
 The recession had forced us to re-group, redirect our efforts and really trust that God had a plan for our family.
 Our dreams for the future looked different than what we had planned, but we were trusting for a better tomorrow, and the day after tomorrow.
 One day at a time.

 Every time one of you hired us, wrote a review for us, shared, or liked, or commented on one of our posts you were helping us grow our business and reach new people.
 You are our ambassadors, our cheerleaders.
 We don’t take that lightly.
 We are forever grateful for the way our community (starting with the ones locked inside our home with us) has supported us, encouraged us, recommended us and helped us succeed.
-What started as a one guy part time operation is now a multi-person full time painting and kitchen renovating machine.
+What started as a one guy part time operation is now a multi-person full time painting and kitchen design and renovating machine.